matomo-org/developer-documentation/docs/master/Piwik/Period/Range.md

 ### `getLocalizedLongString()` <a name="getLocalizedLongString"></a>

-Returns the current period as a localized long string
+Returns the current period as a localized long string.

 #### Signature